cicero343/cicero343.github.io/_posts/2024-09-06-How-to-setup-a-website-on-GitHub-Pages.md

 <br>
 <br>

-I've yet to try it, but <a href="https://pingendo.com/">Pingendo</a> looks like it could be a useful tool to help style your site.
+I've yet to try these, but I've heard <a href="https://pingendo.com/">Pingendo</a> and <a href="https://getbootstrap.com/">Bootstrap</a> are useful in letting you make visual changes to your site, and providing you the resulting CSS styling which you can then just copy into your site's code.

 <br>
 <br>